“I know of no method to secure the repeal of bad or obnoxious laws so effective as their stringent execution.”— President Ulysses S. Grant

 Quick recap: In 2005, the NBA was not in the best possible spot.
 Kobe and Shaq were about to break up, Michael Jordan was officially out as a player, the Malice at the Palace happened the year before.
 The best player in the league was probably Tracy McGrady, a massive talent whose potential was sucked dry by a lackluster supporting cast, and the US had just lost in the olympics*.
 The NBA regular season broadcast tv ratings had dropped for 8 straight seasons (on its way to 11 straight).
 Meanwhile, people loved the NFL, which was in a golden age.
 The NBA was trying to get back to its former peak.

-People just didn’t like the NBA like they used to.
+People just didn’t like the NBA like they once did.

 *Lose might be a strong word.
 They lost 1 game in the semifinals and got the Bronze medal.